christiantuttle7/CS2-ctuttle/README.md

 Date: 11/11/2024
 Status: Finished
 Self-Grade: 100/100?
 Notes: I have fixed everything and it now works.
-The only function I am not sure works correctly is the deconstructor (hard to test)
+The only function I am not sure works correctly is the deconstructor

 Lab5:
 Name: BST
 Date:12/9/2024
-Status: Unfinished
+Status: Done
-Self-Grade:
+Self-Grade:100/100
-Notes: Still working on, lot of bugs with it rn
+Notes: It works and passes all test cases